Chasselay massacre: Aftermath

 The Tata of Chasselay in France.

 The French prisoners of war who managed to survive capture were sent by the Germans to prisoner-of-war camps.
 White POWs were sent to camps in Germany, but non-white prisoners remained in France, as the German authorities did not want them to contaminate the "racial purity" of Germany.
 After the massacre, German officers warned nearby French civilians not to bury the murdered soldiers, with one notice stating that "The German Army Command does not like, and expressly prohibits, the decoration of the graves of black soldiers".
 Despite this, local civilians buried them in a mass grave.

-After the French surrendered on 25 June, the collaborationist Vichy regime was established, controlling the south-west of France.
+After the French surrendered on 25 June, the collaborationist Vichy regime was established, controlling the south-east of France.
 A Vichy official, Jean-Baptiste Marchiani, took an interest in the massacre.
 In the summer of 1940, he requested the establishment of a cemetery for the deceased soldiers, built in a West African style with red ochre.
 Though Marchiani was at first "faced with polite indifference", his suggestions that the cemetery's construction would show the Vichy regime's attachment to the French colonial empire eventually convinced his superiors.

 On 8 November 1942, the cemetery was completed and inaugurated by Vichy officials, with a Senegalese imam dedicating the structure.
 The bodies of 188 black soldiers found in the region were buried there.
 Vichy officials present "carefully avoided any mention of the massacres", instead claiming that they were killed in action.
 After the liberation of France in 1944, black French troops visited the cemetery on 24 September to pay their respects; after the war's end in 1945, an annual ceremony has taken place at the cemetery.
 As of 2020, the majority of the murdered soldiers in the cemetery remained unidentified.